Anglo-Powhatan Wars: Aftermath

 Necotowance remained paramount chief of what was left of the Powhatan Confederacy until his death about 1649.
 The tribes of the former confederacy however were scattered.
 When Totopotomoi succeeded Necotowance, it was no longer as paramount chief of the Powhatan but as chief of the Pamunkey.
 Totopotomoi worked as an ally with the colonial government to maintain peace.
 In 1656 he died in the Battle of Bloody Run fighting on the side of the colonists against encroaching hostile tribes.
 His wife Cockacoeske succeeded him.
 This period of time is often referred to as a time of relative peace between the colonists but it also saw the constant encroachment upon the lands designated to the Indians in the treaty of 1646.

 Chief Wahanganoche of the Patawomeck tried to work with the colonists, deeding them tribal lands, but it backfired.
 In 1662, colonists, wanting more, falsely accused Wahanganoche of murder.
 Found innocent of all charges by a specially convened session of the House of Burgesses, Wahanganoche was nevertheless murdered by colonists while attempting to return home from his trial.
 Shortly thereafter the colonial government demanded all Patawomeck 'sell' their land and in 1666 declared war on the Patawomeck, calling for their "extirpation".

-The tribes of the Northern Neck of Virginia were effectively wiped out, the few that managed to escape the settlers were absorbed into other remaining tribes in the region.
-The peace was shattered further when a small group of Doeg natives murdered two settlers known for mistreating and defrauding natives in general and pilaged the general area caused a series of escalations and confusions which lead into becoming the violence surrounding Bacon's Rebellion starting in 1676.
+The tribes of the Northern Neck of Virginia were effectively wiped out, and the few that managed to escape the settlers were absorbed into other remaining tribes in the region.
+The peace was shattered further when a small group of Doeg natives murdered two settlers known for mistreating and defrauding natives, and pillaged the general area.
+This caused a series of escalations and confusions which culminated in Bacon's Rebellion in 1676.
 This resulted in the Treaty of Middle Plantation signed by Cockacoeske who rallied together other local tribes to sign as well.
 The treaty set up reservations for each tribe and allowed them hunting rights outside their reservations.
 It established that all the Indian rulers were equal, with the provision that Cockacoeske was owed the subjection of several scattered groups of Indians.